magento/merchdocs/src/catalog/search-configuration.md

 1. If you want to enable or disable the Product EAV indexer, set the **Enable EAV Indexer**.

    This feature improves indexation speed and restricts the indexer from use by third-party extensions.
-This option only available for Elasticsearch or Elasticsearch 5.x Search Engines.

 1. To limit the maximum number of search results to display for search autocomplete, set an amount for **Autocomplete Limit**.